vmstio/vmstio/docus/content/infrastructure/search.md

 However, some Mastodon instances have side-stepped some of the privacy concerns and previously implemented an enhanced full text search which does not currently respect this `indexable` flag, while other Fediverse projects and forks have done so in their own ways.

-vmst.io cannot completely control how your posts are indexed by other federated platforms.
+vmst.io has limited controls over how other federated platforms index your posts.

 ## Search Modifiers